 To book a waste education presentation please contact Council's Waste Education Officer.

-Council's early learning centre incursion program was recently superseded by a professional development program which is delivered to centres.
-As part of the professional development program each centre was provided with a free waste education kit which includes two story books and follow up activities, two posters and a waste calculator to help centres assess their waste and create action plans.
-Council can further support early learning centres with reducing waste by providing free worm farms and worms or compost bins.
-Please note that there is a limited number of these available each year.
-You can request one, or go on to the waiting list, by contacting Council's Waste Education Officer
+As part of the professional development program each centre is provided a free waste education kit which includes two story books and follow up activities, two posters and a waste calculator.
+These resources help centres assess their waste and create action plans.
+For more information contact councils Waste Education Officer

 View useful school resources for Waste Education.

 Community Waste Education Program